| Computing Research in the FY

 Peter Harsha, Computing Research Association

-The importance of computing research in enabling the new economy is well documented.
-The resulting advances in information technology have led to significant improvements in product design, development and distribution for American industry, provided instant communications for people worldwide, and enabled new scientific disciplines like bioinformatics and nanotechnology that show great promise in improving a whole range of health, security, and communications technologies.
+Computing research is often credited with playing a significant role in enabling the new economy.
+The FY 2004 budget request for the National Science Foundation (NSF), for example, notes that "[i]nformation technology (IT) was responsible for a third of the nation's economic expansion during the 1990s, primarily due to advances in fundamental understanding of computing, communications, and information systems."
+More recent analysis suggests that the remarkable growth the U.S. experienced between 1995 and 2000 was spurred by an increase in productivity enabled almost completely by factors related to IT.
+"IT drove the U.S. productivity revival [from 1995-2000]," according to Harvard economist Dale Jorgenson.
+Advances in information technology have fostered these gains in productivity by improving product design, development and distribution for American industry, providing instant communications for people worldwide, and enabling new scientific disciplines like bioinformatics and nanotechnology that show great promise in improving a whole range of health, security, and communications technologies.
 Federal Reserve Board Chairman Alan Greenspan has said that the growing use of information technology has been the distinguishing feature of this "pivotal period in American economic history."
-The President's FY 2003 budget request notes that "about two-thirds of the 80 percent gain in economic productivity since 1995 can be attributed to information technology."

 Information technology has also changed the conduct of research.
-Innovations in computing and networking technologies are enabling scientific discovery across every scientific discipline-from mapping the human brain to modeling climate change.
+Innovations in computing and networking technologies are enabling scientific discovery across every scientific discipline - from mapping the human brain to modeling climatic change.
 Researchers, faced with research problems that are ever more complex and interdisciplinary in nature, are using IT to collaborate across the globe, visualize large and complex datasets, and collect and manage massive amounts of data.

 A significant reason for this dramatic advance in computing technology and the subsequent increase in innovation and productivity is the "extraordinarily productive interplay of federally funded university research, federally and privately funded industrial research, and entrepreneurial companies founded and staffed by people who moved back and forth between universities and industry," according a 1995 report by the National Research Council.
 That report, and a subsequent 1999 report by the President's Information Technology Advisory Committee (PITAC), emphasized the "spectacular" return on the federal investment in long-term IT research and development.